WING-NUS/ETD-Parsing/Utils/instructions-acmdl2citestring.md

 ```
 Each directory contains about 2000 files named like `output_2008.txt`.
 The number `2008` corresponds to the subfolder above.
 The total number of rows in this file should be equal to the number of BibTex files under `/data/workdir/conference/2008`.

-This step is very computationally expensive.
-Empirically, it took up to 6 days on a server with 96 cores (100% used).
+_Step 2 is very computationally expensive._ Empirically, it took up to 6 days on a server with 96 cores (100% used).
 The requirement to the memory is not very high, but a server with such high CPUs usually has high memory as well.